 Problem Definition: Develop a program that collects data about book purchases and calculates the average spent by a user.

 Problem Analysis: Input values for the number of books and the price of each book.
+Then calculate the total and average costs.
+Finally, output the total and average.

 Program Algorithm: